 Landing pages are great for capturing leads and gathering customer information.
-Plus, they can be really easy to build with the right tools.
+Plus, they can be really easy to build with the right landing page builder.

 What you might not know, however, is how to design a landing page that is revenue-driving.

 Designing a high-converting landing page shouldn’t be a huge challenge.
 Of course, you should always A/B test and rotate in new concepts as your brand grows.
 But most successful landing pages have a few things in common — this list will help you figure those out.

 So if you’re looking to spice up your landing pages and increase your conversion rates, check out these 20 real-world cases.

 Why it converts: You don’t need to bombard website guests with a tremendous amount of information on an individual landing page.
 On the contrary, as this example from Rover demonstrates, it often makes more sense to be clear and concise.
 Getting to the point quickly reduces the odds of guests becoming distracted (and not taking the desired action as a result).

 Why it converts: Strong visual content can play a very important role in your landing pages.
 This example from Winc illustrates how you can still embrace simplicity, while using relatively striking colors (like the shades of red shown here) to highlight important words and calls-to-action.
 You need to choose colors that correspond with your brand while also capturing the attention of your targeted traffic.

 Why it converts: A useful rule of thumb when writing product description copy is to focus on benefits instead of features.
 This guideline also applies when writing landing page copy.
 Consider this example from HelloFresh.
 “Cooking as easy as eating” is a simple bit of copy that clearly and enticingly describes the benefits HelloFresh offers.